 This post includes affiliate links.

-This is a free tutorial for the Tulip crochet stitch, which is worked in similar fashion to the Corner-to-Corner (C2C) pattern but in the horizontal direction instead of vertical.
+This is a free tutorial for the tulip crochet stitch which is also known as the straight box stitch, which is worked in a similar fashion to the Corner-to-Corner (C2C) pattern but in the horizontal direction instead of vertical.
 The tutorial contains photos and videos.